docyes/backticker/README.md

 If {interval: number} is passed as an option sets the tick `interval` rate otherwise defaults to interval from constructor.

-If {immediate: true} is passed as an option will emit a `tick` event immediately.
+If {tick: true} is passed as an option will emit a `tick` event immediately.

 If {params: value} is passed as an option when the `tick` event is trigggered it will pass the value as a subsequent argument.
 Note, if value is an array it will pass each item as a subsequent argument.